Music of the Mother series

-Mother
+Mother/EarthBound Beginnings

 Mother (マザー, Mazā), later re-released as EarthBound Beginnings, is a role-playing video game published by Nintendo for the Nintendo Entertainment System video game console in 1989.
 The game's soundtrack was composed by Keiichi Suzuki and Hirokazu Tanaka.
 Tanaka was a video game composer working for Nintendo who had previously composed for games such as Super Mario Land and Metroid, while Suzuki was a composer and musician for bands of many different genres.
 The NES was only able to play three notes at a time, which Suzuki has noted greatly limited what he was able to produce, as he could not create some of the sounds he wanted.
 Melodies and themes from some pieces from the soundtrack were reused in the other games in the series.
 "Pollyanna", "Snowman" and "Humoresque of a Little Dog" make an appearance in all three games.

-Some of the music from the game was recorded as a studio album by Suzuki and Tanaka in collaboration with various artists entitled Mother.
+Some of the music from the game was recorded as a studio album by Suzuki and Tanaka in collaboration with various artists, entitled Mother.
 The album was released by CBS/Sony on August 21, 1989.
-It consists of eleven tracks, seven of which are English vocal arrangements of songs from the game created by Suzuki, David Bedford, Takeshi Saitoh, and Michael Nyman.
-The lyrics to these arrangements were written by Shigesato Itoi.
+It consists of eleven tracks, seven of which are English vocal arrangements of songs from the game created by Suzuki, Japanese violinist Takeshi "Neko" Saito and English composers David Bedford and Michael Nyman.
+The lyrics to these arrangements were written by Linda Hennrick.
 Each of the first ten tracks were performed by a different artist or group such as Catherine Warwick and St Paul's Cathedral Choir.
 The pieces were recorded at eight different studios in England, and a final 16-minute capstone track, "The World of Mother", included most of the tracks from the game itself played back to back in their order of appearance in the game.
 The album cover shows the word "MOTHER" in a shade of brown over a red background; the letter "O" of "MOTHER" is replaced by an image of planet Earth, also with a brownish tinge.
-The soundtrack was reissued on February 18, 2004 by Sony Music Direct with its tracks digitally remastered, a song from EarthBound entitled "Smiles and Tears" was added, and the track "The World of Mother" was replaced with a version that is six minutes longer.
+The soundtrack was reissued on February 18, 2004, by Sony Music Direct with its tracks digitally remastered, a song from EarthBound entitled "Smiles and Tears" was added, and the track "The World of Mother" was replaced with a version that is six minutes longer.